hsfl/cosmos-installer/README.md

 note that this command will create a 'cosmos' folder in your home directory and will copy the installer scripts.

 # 2. Run cosmos-setup.sh #
-For regular users just run the script with no changes.
+For regular users just run the setup script.
+The setup script will download the basic repositories, build the cosmos/core software and install the binaries in the 'bin' folder.
 ```
 #!shell
 cd cosmos